Thursday, September 29, 2022

 Review: Paul John Brilliance

-Nose (10%): lots of untoasted fresh barley. faint honey. very light. not any discernable smoke compared to other single malts.
+Nose (10%): Lots of untoasted fresh barley.
+Faint honey.
+Very light.
+There is not any discernable smoke compared to other single malts.
 5/10

-Retry on Ice (25%): light cocoa starts to pop out on the nose. actually improves overall. higher sweetness. orange peel and green apple. less crackery bread.
+Retry on Ice (25%): Light cocoa pops out on the nose.
+It actually improves overall.
+Higher sweetness.
+Orange peel and green apple.
+Less crackery bread.
 21/25

 Total Ranking: 67% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill